Banco de Costa Rica

-Banco de Costa Rica (BCR) is a state-owned commercial bank that operates in Costa Rica.
+Banco de Costa Rica (BCR) is a state-owned commercial bank headquartered in San José, Costa Rica.
+It was established in 1877 as Banco de la Unión, adopted its present name in 1890, and became part of Costa Rica's state banking system after the nationalization of private banks in 1948.
 With an equity of $806,606,710 and assets of $7,607,483,881, the bank has established itself as one of the strongest banking companies in both Costa Rica and Central America.
+BCR is an autonomous state institution under Costa Rican law.